Doug Jayne’s world revolves around music.

 Doug formed the band Laughing Gravy in 2003, a seven piece Americana group that features Allegra Broughton and Sam Page from the band Solid Air, as well as one of his long time collaborators, multi-instrumentalist Kevin Russell, and pedal steel guitarist, Bobby Lee.

 Laughing Gravy’s first album, A Tribute to Gram Parsons was released in 2005 and on Grammy ballot in the Best Country Album category (The Dixie Chicks won it that year).

 In 2007, Doug released Voices In The Wind to glowing reviews.
 It spent some time on the Americana Music Charts, and was on the Grammy ballot again in the Best Contemporary Folk / Americana Album (somebody else won!)

 Doug produced the CD collection, LIVE at the Krush in 2008 (a Jackalope Records release) and in 2009 began hosting the popular radio program Real Jazz on KRSH radio.

+In 2010, Doug decided to explore the 60’s Folk Revival Era, and released Folk University.
 The album, which features his Laughing Gravy alumni, is 12 song musical romp featuring tunes by Bob Dylan, Woody Guthrie, Phil Ochs and Fred Neil, to name a few.